json-schema-org/JSON-Schema-Test-Suite/README.md

 Structure of a Test
 -------------------

-If you're going to use this suite, you need to know how tests are laid out.
-The tests are contained in the `tests` directory at the root of this repository.
+The tests in this suite are contained in the `tests` directory at the root of this repository.

-Inside that directory is a subdirectory for each draft or version of the schema.
+Inside that directory is a subdirectory for each draft or version of the specification.

-If you look inside the draft directory, there are a number of `.json` files, which logically group a set of test cases together.
+Inside each draft directory, there are a number of `.json` files, which logically group a set of test cases together.
 Often the grouping is by property under test, but not always, especially within optional test files (discussed below).

 Inside each `.json` file is a single array containing objects.
 It's easiest to illustrate the structure of these with an example: